-Subsequent to the end of the first quarter, on April 21, 2021, the Company announced a public offering of 7,500,000 common shares, by way of a short form prospectus, at a price of \$10.00 each for gross proceeds of \$75.0 million, with an underwriters' option to purchase up to an additional 1,125,000 common shares at the same price (the "Public Offering").
-In the event that the option is exercised in its entirety, the aggregate gross proceeds will be \$86.3 million.
-The Public Offering is pursuant to a bought deal underwritten by a syndicate of underwriters led by Stifel Nicolaus Canada Inc. and National Bank Financial Inc., and is expected to close on or about May 11, 2021.
+On May 11, 2021, the Company completed a public offering of 7,500,000 common shares, by way of a short form prospectus, at a price of \$10.00 each for gross proceeds of \$75.0 million, with an underwriters' option to purchase up to an additional 1,125,000 common shares at the same price (the "Option") (collectively, the "Public Offering").
+The entire Option was exercised and the aggregate gross proceeds were \$86.3 million.
+The Public Offering was pursuant to a bought deal underwritten by a syndicate of underwriters led by Stifel Nicolaus Canada Inc. and National Bank Financial Inc.

-Cash proceeds raised from the Public Offering, net of issuance costs, will be used for reducing the Company's existing loans and borrowings, which will provide the Company with readily available capital for future acquisitions and other growth investments.
+Cash proceeds raised from the Public Offering, net of issuance costs, were used for reducing the Company's existing loans and borrowings.